smartSenseSolutions/Gaia-X-Compliance-Service/README.md

 If you are using a locally deployed registry, make sure it is up and running before starting the compliance service.
 Also, make sure the proper adjustments are done in the .env and docker-compose.yaml files (in the compliance repo):
 - by default both registy and compliance use http://localhost:3000 as their endpoint, make sure they are different in the local setup
-- by default the registry and compliance containers are setup on separate networks; make sure there is connectivity between them or they use the same network
+- by default the registry and compliance containers are set up on separate networks; make sure there is connectivity between them or they use the same network
 - the value for REGISTRY_URL is properly set in the .env file

 ---